wjmack/CS-Unity-Top-Down-Demo/README.md

 Run the executable in the build folder.
 The executable relies on files within the build folder, and cannot run independently.

 **Note**
-Scripts can be found in Assets/Scripts/Actors/Player
+Scripts can be found in <a href="https://github.com/wjmack/CS-Unity-Top-Down-Demo/tree/main/Assets/Scripts/Actors/Player">Assets/Scripts/Actors/Player</a>